PrayagDesaiweb/Annotation-and-AutoWiring/README.md

 1. Define the dependency interface and the class.
 2. Create constructor in your class for injections
 3. Configure the dependency injection with @Autowired annotation

+Setter injection
+Inject dependencies by calling setter methods of your class

+Development process
+1. Create a setter method in your lass for injections
+2. Configure the dependency injection with the @Autowired Annotation.